WhereJuly/60-1-oas-markdown-merger/looks/readme.md

-## OAS Looks
+## OAS Contract Looks

 The Looks package provides the OAS definitions visual representations.
 Basically in a form of a contract documentation site.
+Probably as a set of decoupled primitives to construct the concrete Look.

+---

 **`OAS Looks`** is a catchy and modern name for your application that presents OAS contract definitions as a documentation website.
 Here are some thoughts on this name: